origin1tech/stukko/lib/structure/app/utilities/README.md

     };
 </pre>

-From a controller you would call the above helper like so:
+From a controller you would call the above utility like so:

 <pre>
     module.exports = {